chrissarmstrong/seeking-manifold/content/Running Thoughts/drafts/Evaluating Representations from Self-Supervised Systems.md

 (#working#)

+(#don't we seem to have some sort of generative capabilities in our imagination?
+I can certainly generate imagined scenes, etc.#)

 The scenario with text in and text out, and a generative capability in our black box - what we have with LLMs - is fairly straightforward.
 While we can certainly argue all day about the details of how we're going to use the generated text out of a black box to judge the quality of the representations it has learned, we at least have a good starting point for the discussion.
 We're basically looking at a Turing Test-like situation, where we need some way to estimate the intelligence of the system.